miho/FXBenchmark01/README.md

 Webpage: http://mihosoft.eu/?p=280

-Simple JavaFX Benchmark Application based on JavaFX 2.0 BubbleMark: http://tbeernot.wordpress.com/2011/11/12/javafx-2-0-bubblemark/
+Simple JavaFX Benchmark Application based on JavaFX 2.0 BubbleMark (also works for JavaFX 8): http://tbeernot.wordpress.com/2011/11/12/javafx-2-0-bubblemark/

 ## Why? ##
 I have created a Visual Programming Environment using Swing.
 I think of switching to JavaFX.
 But before I start with the real implementation I want to be sure that the performance is ok.
 Unfortunately, JavaFX still has some critical issues that are hopefully resolved in the near future.